project-error/projecterror.dev/docs/npwd/start/Intro.md

   - 0.01 ms on idle and 0.05 while in use.
 - [Twitter](https://i.imgur.com/BjwovRR.png)
   - Like, reply, retweet, report and delete your own Tweets.
-  - Send emojis and images directly from the phone's gallery, or from an external url. *Gifs too!*
+  - Send emojis and images directly from the phone's gallery, or from an external URL. *Gifs too!*
-  - NPWD features discord logging so all reported tweets will be sent to the configured webhook.
+  - NPWD features discord logging so all reported tweets will be sent to the configured web hook.
 - [Matchmaker](https://i.imgur.com/46XtZ06.jpeg)
   - Like tinder but without all the bots.
 Swipe right into romance or rejection.
   - As of v1.0, there is no filter for sexual preference.
   - Don't want this app?
 Follow the documentation [here](../dev/DisableApps.md) to disable it.
 - [Marketplace](https://user-images.githubusercontent.com/55056068/147530933-d56ceb19-0db2-471f-a8ca-7cc3986b87be.png)
   - Post an ad with/without a picture.
-  - Choose a picture from your gallery or from a url.
+  - Choose a picture from your gallery or from a URL.
   - Features calling/messaging icons so no need to provide your number.
 - [Text Messaging](https://i.imgur.com/9vFHqhW.png)
   - Send a message or an image taken straight from the phones Gallery.